How to Improve Multitasking Skills Online

 Stack's Ghost Card, for its part, allows you to quickly review your search results and clean them afterward:

 - When you have to open multiple pages, use ⌘ (Mac) or Ctrl (Windows) + click.

 - Stack will open each one of them in individual tabs.

 - When you are done, click on the Close All top bar option.
 This will erase all Ghost Cards.

 The best part: these are but a few of Stack features designed with multitasking in mind.
-To get started, download Stack here and improve multitasking skills easily.
+To get started, request access to Stack Next.